microsoft/fluentui/packages/office-ui-fabric-react/src/components/Tooltip/docs/TooltipBestPractices.md

 ### Content

 - Don’t use a tooltip to restate a button name that’s already shown in the UI.
 - When a control or UI element is unlabeled, use a simple, descriptive noun phrase.
-For example: “Highlighting pen.”
+For example: “Highlighting pen”.
 Only capitalize the first word (unless a subsequent word is a proper noun), and don’t use a period.
 - For a disabled control that could use an explanation, provide a brief description of the state in which the control will be enabled.
 For example: “This feature is available for line charts.”
 - Only use periods for complete sentences.